jdlabails/PhpProjectAnalyzer/ReadMe.md

  - Move assets/param.dist.yml to assets/param.yml
  - Edit assets/param.yml to fit your project
  - Call yoursymfonyproject/PhpProjectAnalyzer/index.php with your nav.
- - Click on 'Lancer l'analyse'
+ - Click on 'Start Scan'

-### Todo
-This project is a pure PHP code et bash scripts.
-It could be refactoring and a bundle for Symfony should be made.

-The following asset are missing

-Atoum testing

 ### Road Map

- - English version
- - Better code structuration
  - DataBase following of the project
  - Atoum support
+ - Remote version to analyse several projects